 When your eyes are itchy, it is tempting to rub them.
 But rubbing releases histamines, which make the itching worse, which in turn leads to more aggressive eye rubbing.

 Rubbing your eyes isn’t all bad.
 It releases more tears, which in turn causes the meibomian glands, situated within your eyelids, to secrete much-needed oil into our eyes.
 That adds moisture and protects our tears from evaporating.

 However, if you frequently rub your eyes because they are dry or irritated, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang immediately.

 How to Stop Rubbing Your Eyes

 Keep your eyes hydrated by using artificial tears or eye drops.
 They can be found over the counter at the pharmacy, and are especially effective against dry eyes.
-Certain eye drops, such as antihistamines and mast cell stabilizers, can be prescribed by Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang to help prevent the itchy feeling that leads you to instinctually rub your eyes.
+Certain eye drops, such as antihistamines and mast cell stabilizers, can be prescribed by Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang to help prevent the itchy feeling that leads you to instinctually rub your eyes.
 In more severe cases, such as in allergy sufferers, steroid eye drops can be used to avoid chronic eye rubbing.